caseyjlaw/nbpipeline/README.md

 # nbpipeline: Stateful notebooks with interaction

-nbpipeline provides some simple features for using Jupyter notebooks for pipeline data analysis.
+Jupyter notebooks are a good way to document output from pipeline data analysis.
+The notebook can produce products or can hold visualizations to become a data product itself.
+In my pipelined analysis, there are batches of processing that might fall in either the nominal or interesting group (with maybe a 90%/10% split).
+How does one share the work of inspecting the 10% of cases that are interesting?

-It was designed to allow multiple users to have multiple ways of using or interacting with a pipeline notebook. nbpipeline assumes that a "base" notebook has been created that encompasses stages of a pipeline analysis as cells to be executed.
-Visualizations may be embedded in the notebook to create a notebook-as-data-product, or the notebook may produce secondary products outside the notebook.
+`nbpipeline` is designed to allow groups to interact with notebooks by preserving (Python) state for a notebook pipeline.
+This assumes that a "base" notebook has been created that functions like a pipeline script.
+Visualizations may be embedded, if one wishes the notebook to be a documented pipeline work flow or the notebook may produce secondary products outside the notebook.
+Multiple users may execute the notebook, modify pipeline parameters as ipywidgets, and update visualizations.

-While nbconvert can execute notebooks, I found a gap in my use case when I wanted to share notebooks to allow collaborators a chance to interact with pipeline output.
-In some cases, collaborators wanted to modify pipeline parameters and update visualizations.

-Managing a distributed collaboration required saving some state of the processing. nbpipeline provides a way to preserve the state of processing (for Python kernel users).
-The state (e.g., a parameter of the pipeline) can have a default defined or may be defined via interactive widgets (via ipywidgets), which allows nbconvert to run automatically, but also provides for interaction after that.
+Goals:
+- allow nbconvert to compile a notebook, but also provides for interaction after that.
+- use widgets for simple interaction for people unfamiliar with Jupyter.

-A simple example script is provided to compile a base notebook and convert it to html.
-The ipynb version can be served by Jupyter to use widgets and interact, while the html is a static view of the default pipeline output.
+- provides a simple example script to compile a base notebook and convert it to html.